Team building games are a great way to get your team connecting and working together.

 Start by splitting the team into small groups and give each team a piece of paper.
 Instruct them to write down a problem they have at work at the top of the sheet.
 These problems should not be about a coworker but a business or system challenge.

-Next, have them write two things below that they believe causes the problem.
-The cause should be related to systems, ideology, or procedures, but should relate to team members.
-Then have them break down each of those two ideas into what they believe are the root causes of them, eventually forming something like an inverted family tree.
+Next, have them write two things below that they believe cause the problem.
+The cause should be related to systems, ideology, or procedures but should relate to team members.
+Then have them break down each of those two ideas into what they believe are their root causes, eventually forming something like an inverted family tree.

-The Problem Tree is a great exercise to uncover issues in the business and get people into a mindset to go about finding solutions.
+The Problem Tree is a great exercise to uncover issues in the business and get people into a mindset to find solutions.
 You also get the added benefit of engaging other team members in developing solutions.

 Team Building Games for Everyone

 Bringing everyone together in a productive way can be challenging.
-With a natural desire to avoid “hammy” team building activities it is hard to get people in and interested.
-With these genuine activities, your team will be able to practice working together, problem-solving, and leadership skills.
+With a natural desire to avoid “hammy” team-building activities, getting people in and interested is hard.
+Your team can practice working together, problem-solving, and leadership skills with these genuine activities.

-If you would like a free PDF version of this guide simply head to the Team Building Activities download page and we'll send you out a copy.
+If you would like a free PDF version of this guide, head to the Team Building Activities download page, and we'll send you a copy.

-And lastly if you are managing a team and need some help come check out RosterElf.
-We have a collection of Free HR Tools you can use and run an amazing Staff Scheduling and Payroll system.
-If that sounds like it might save you some time and trouble start a free 30-day trial of RosterElf premium today.
+And lastly, if you are managing a team and need help, check out RosterElf's Online Rostering System.
+We have a collection of Free HR Tools you can use and run an excellent Staff Scheduling and Payroll system.
+If that sounds like it might save you some time and trouble, start a free 30-day trial of RosterElf premium today.